vipulDessai/ai-my-personal-notes-ui/README.md

 - people profile
 - geo location
 - save as draft
+- should allow adding
+    - people
+    - places (state, area etc) or
+    - links
+    - organizations
+        - like news paper
-- should allow adding people, places (state, area etc) or links or whatever to the notes as refs
+    - or whatever to the notes as refs
 - news that will complete in a future date
     - somehow tracker for the same
 - undo feature for deleting the input form fields in the note catcher